Ceremonial Guard (Canada): Band

-Public duties
+Duties

 The primary and most visible function of the Ceremonial Guard is, as mentioned, the Changing of the Guard on Parliament Hill in Ottawa.
 The Changing of the Guard Ceremony is a parade representing the changing of the guards/sentries posted at Rideau Hall, the official residence of the Canadian monarch and of the governor general.
 The tradition began on Canada Day in 1959 when the 1st Battalion of the Canadian Guards mounted the new guard on Parliament Hill with its band and corps of drums.
 The ceremony was so popular that the Ottawa Board of Trade asked for permission from the army to continue the ceremony the following year.
-A full company of two platoons is employed in daily public duties, with both divisions of one platoon parading as the 'new guard' – those to take over duties at Rideau Hall – and the other platoon of the company split, one division parading as 'old guard', and the other performing sentry duties at Rideau Hall and the Tomb of the Unknown Soldier for the day.
+A full company of two platoons is employed in daily public duties, with both divisions of one platoon parading as the "new guard" – those to take over duties at Rideau Hall – and the other platoon of the company split, one division parading as "old guard", and the other performing sentry duties at Rideau Hall and the Tomb of the Unknown Soldier for the day.